lena-lehuby/ai-classifiers/README.md

 #### License

-See LICENSE file.
 This is mainly meant for learning and tinkering, not commercial use.